Free SPSS Alternatives: An Overview (2026)

 Frequently Asked Questions — Free SPSS Alternative

-Answers to the most common questions about DataStatPro as a free alternative to IBM SPSS.
+Common questions about DataStatPro as a free alternative to IBM SPSS.

 Migrating from SPSS to DataStatPro takes about 15 minutes: